 PS4 vs Xbox One price comparison

 The PS4 and Xbox One prices seem to change by the week, with price drops and bundle deals coming and going faster than handheld PlayStation systems.
-Add in special events, such as Amazon Prime Day and Black Friday, and it can be hard to keep track.
+Add in special events, such as Amazon Prime Day and Black Friday, and dedicated storefront sales it can be hard to keep track.

 While all of these bundles are great for consumers, it can be hard to keep up with the latest pricing info.
 So, in an effort to cut through the noise, here are the latest prices and bundles for each console.

-While the original iterations of the Xbox One and PS4 launched in the same month, the console upgrades have been more staggered, adding a little bit more confusion to the Xbox One vs PS4 question.
+While the original iterations of the Xbox One and PS4 launched in the same month, the console upgrades were more staggered, adding a little bit more confusion to the Xbox One vs PS4 question.